 In the early 20s, the Barrows moved to the outside of Dallas, where they lived under their wagon until they saved the money to buy a tent.

 In the years before he met Bonnie, Clyde was arrested for several crimes, starting at 17 when he was arrested for not returning a rental car on time.
-He was also arrested for having stolen turkeys, cracking safes, and stile cars.
+He was also arrested for having stolen turkeys, cracking safes, and stealing cars.

 At 21 years old he met Bonnie through a mutual friend, and they began their relationship, which was cut short when Clyde was arrested for auto theft.

 Bonnie tried to help Clyde break out of prison by smuggling him a gun ( read where are Bonnie and Clyde’s guns), but he was recaptured and returned to prison, where he was sexually abused by a fellow prisoner.
-Clyde killed the man with a lead pipe and another prisoner with a life sentence took to the blame for him.
+Clyde killed the man with a lead pipe, and another prisoner with a life sentence took the blame for him.

 This was his first kill in a string of murders tied to his name.